 - a) The rationale and Formulary alternatives will be provided to the prescribing provider. - b) In instances when the prescriber feels the recommended alternatives do not meet the needs of the patient, the prescriber will be referred to the Neighborhood Medical Director or Physician Reviewer for approval or denial of the request.
-After discussion with the prescriber, the Medical Director or Physician Reviewer will assess the prescription's medical necessity before making a determination. - c) In the event of a denial, the Medical Director or Physician Reviewer will discuss with the prescribing practitioner the reason for the denial, and an explanation of the appeals process. - d) In the event of a denial the Medical Director or Physician Reviewer will provide written letters to prescriber and member documenting the reasons for the decision, the applicable benefit or clinical guideline, and the opportunity for member or prescriber to review all documentation including protocols, guidelines, and references.
-Additionally, the

-- letter will outline processes for filing an appeal. - e) Members may also register an inquiry or complaint with Customer Service, to be responded to with standard response protocols and notification of appeal rights.
+After discussion with the prescriber, the Medical Director or Physician Reviewer will assess the prescription's medical necessity before making a determination. - c) In the event of a denial, the Medical Director or Physician Reviewer will discuss with the prescribing practitioner the reason for the denial, and an explanation of the appeals process as outlined in Policy and Procedure for Clinical Appeals. - d) In the event of a denial the Medical Director or Physician Reviewer will provide written letters to prescriber and member documenting the reasons for the decision, the applicable benefit or clinical guideline, and the opportunity for member or prescriber to review all documentation including protocols, guidelines, and references.
+Additionally, the letter will outline processes for filing an appeal. - e) Members may also register an inquiry or complaint with Member Services, to be responded to with standard response protocols and notification of appeal rights.